hashbanged/binflict/README.md

 shortcut option to pipe a NOP sled of N \x90 characters to the binary; cannot be used with -n

 **`-n` (number)**
-pipe a sequence of N characters to the binary; the default character '@' is used, if the -c switch is not supplied; cannot be used with -l or -s
+pipe a sequence of N characters to the binary; the default character '@' is used, if the -c switch is not supplied; cannot be used with -l

 **`-p` (payload)**
 execute using a payload file; if used with -l or -n, the payload is joined to the end of the character sequence; strings assigned with -s are positioned before the payload